abduh3131/Software-Arch/A1/readme.md

 This method tests the creation of a Banana product and the accurate retrieval of its price from the data file.

 ### 2. testAppleProduct
-This method tests the instantiation of an Apple product and the correct retrieval of its price from the data file.
+This method tests the creation of an Apple product and the accurate retrieval of its price from the data file.

 ## How to Run Tests